astrapi69/mystic-crypt/README.md

 		</dependencies>

-Add the following maven dependency to your project `pom.xml` if you want to import the geoip functionality of auth-security:
+Add the following maven dependency to your project `pom.xml` if you want to import the functionality of auth-security:

 Than you can add the dependency to your dependencies: